Everything you need to know about renting an RV for your next trip including: the good, bad, and ugly. Plus Cruise America RV rental prices.

 - Since you have all your amenities with you, you can sleep anywhere that's allowed.
 That means you don't have to stay in a designated campground unless you want hook-ups and facilities.

-- The kitchen kit including pots, pans, utensils, plates, and basic cooking gear is supposed to be an extra fee.
-But our RV was stocked with all that basic stuff and we didn’t have to pay for it.
+- The Cruise America Kitchen Kit including pots, pans, utensils, plates, and basic cooking gear is supposed to be an extra fee.
+But our RV was stocked with the entire kitchen kit we didn't have to pay for it.

 - There is a ton of storage room!
 Granted we went on a short trip, but there was lots of cupboard space we didn't even use.
 Plus there are huge lockable storage areas that you can access from outside in case you want to take bikes, hiking gear, or store your bulky items you don't want inside.